kailash-manasarovar/statement/docs/timeline/2025/may.md

 - So I said something like, *wow, people are really divided contentiously aren't they* and went for a walk.
 - Then, the very next day, someone actually did try to kill him!

+### God save the King!

+- During the course, I start thinking of King Charles, over and over.
+- He has become a theme in my mind.
+- It is so strange, there's no reason for it, and I don't understand it.
+- It's not like some of the other curious ideas I have at all.
+- I feel like it's a foreign idea, so in my attempts to figure it out I wonder if I'm picking it up from someone else.
+- I decide that my partner who has a practice in Harley Street must treat the royals - it wouldn't be unusual for that to happen - and I leave it there.
+- But I do start to wonder if ideas can be *put* in an intuitives head, as it were, for manipulation purposes.
+- I kept having these bizarre thoughts about the King throughout the course, and there was always something much stronger telling me just to note it and not to worry about it.
+That it is *not* our business and so that's why I have never reported it.
+- And the ideas stopped once the course had ended too.
+- Interestingly, I have always had rather good feelings about the King, warm feelings, and when this happened strongly once again - in Dorset in early 2026 - I thought he actually might be coming to visit and I was quite excited about that.
+- It all clicked into place during/after [Bali in July 2026](../2026/july.md#loka-yoga) on the CIA psychological-torture intensive which had very little detrimental effect on me and, I think now, rather helped me enormously to get clear on a great many things - undoubtedly not their intention.
+- It's like it bubbles up... and I feel it's essential nature which overrides what they might have wanted me to think instead if it was different, or a lie!

 ### Hearing the bell in her earpiece

 - Of 8 of us in the circle, plus Steve, all said they were not able to hear the bell.